How to Clean an Iron Soleplate and Steam Vents

 Ironing isn't usually on the top of anyone's list of fun things to do, and it can be even worse if your iron is sticking to the fabric or spraying dirty water.
-With just a little maintenance, you can keep your iron working well, looking great, and make ironing easier and more productive.
+If you begin your task with a sturdy, versatile iron like the Black+Decker Variable Steam Compact Iron and with just a little maintenance, you can keep your iron working well, looking great, and make ironing easier and more productive.
+There's even a way to remove accidentally melted plastic from your iron or from the fabric you were ironing.